johngriese/dotfiles/README.md

 Each group of dotfiles has its own directory.
 For example, `.bashrc` and `.bash_aliases` should both go in a directory called `bash`.

-Each directory should be organized as it would be in the `$HOME` directory.
+Each directory should be organized in parent directories as it would be in the `$HOME` directory.
 For example:
 * Vim's config file is `vimrc` and is a hidden file in the `$HOME` directory, so Vim's dotfile folder structure is `dotfiles/vim/.vimrc`.
 * Ranger's config file belongs in `$HOME/.config`, so Ranger's dotfile folder structure is `dotfiles/ranger/.config/ranger`.